Last page update: 24 September 2017

 - paper transport drive shaft.
 It has a worm gear that meshes with the worm at one end of the character-drum drive shaft.

 - printer spindle drive shaft.
 It has one worm gear that meshes with the smaller (lower) worm of the input drive shaft.
-The crown gear at the opposite end of spindle drive shaft meshes with the pinion of the actual printer spindle.
+The crown gear at the opposite end of the spindle drive shaft meshes with the pinion of the actual printer spindle.

 Fig. 31: the gear train of the Hell Feldfernschreiber